 I should also say that it’s much more compact and portable than the DGX-660 and weighs only 26 lbs, which is half the weight of the DGX-660.

-So the P-115 is a better choice if want to be able to easily move your keyboard around and take it to gigs, rehearsals, etc.
+So the P-125 is a better choice if want to be able to easily move your keyboard around and take it to gigs, rehearsals, etc.

-I’d recommend the P-115 over the DGX-660 for those who just need an alternative to an acoustic piano and don’t care about extra sounds and features.
+I’d recommend the P-125 over the DGX-660 for those who just need an alternative to an acoustic piano and don’t care about the extra sounds and features.

-Otherwise, the DGX-660 has a lot more to offer, and you will be pleasantly surprised with how versatile this keyboard is.
+With that said, the DGX-660 has a lot of additional functionality, and you will be pleasantly surprised with how versatile this keyboard is.

 The video below explains the key differences between the two keyboards very well (in the video, Chris talks about the older P-115 and DGX-650, but most of that applies to the new models as well):

 Yamaha DGX-660 vs Casio CGP-700 (Full Review)

-The CGP-700 is the direct competitor to the DGX-660 not only because the keyboards have the same price tag, but also because they are indeed very similar.
+The CGP-700 is the direct competitor to the DGX-660 not only because they have the same price tag, but also because they are very similar concept-wise.